mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Katagiri Roshi:** Yes, merging the difference and the unity, that is exactly same as this.
 But in the *Sandokai* it’s emphasizing strongly just the fusing aspect, the aspect of unity.
 Okay?
 But this discourse always mentions the panoramic picture of fusing and diffuse.
 Fuse and diffuse, fuse and diffuse – like this.
 Come together, separate, comes together, separate.
 It’s one, but it’s not one, two.
 Something like that.
 Delusion seems to be separate from the pure nature, but it’s not separate, it’s contained within the pure nature.
 Just like [someone] said, you know: the gas is expanded all over, but it’s not disappeared, it’s still there.

 Alright.
-That is so-called *tathagatagarbha*, the meaning of *tathagatagarbha*.
+That is so-called *tathāgatagarbha*, the meaning of *tathāgatagarbha*.
 And the storehouse consciousness, which is the foundation of all mind, of all life.
 That is called *storehouse consciousness*, *alayavijnana*.

 So it’s not the dualistic.
 Is that alright?
 Do you understand?
 It is not the doctrine of the dualistic.
 Dualistic is clearly to separate something.
 A never is B, you know; A never accepts B. A is not B, constantly.
 Alright?